Links on SoundGuys may earn us a commission. Learn more.

 When subjected to a constant 75dB output, the WONDERBOOM 2 lasted 9 hours, 44 minutes.
 This is underwhelming relative to UE’s posited 13-hour battery life, but is a marked improvement over the first-gen model.
 It takes 2.6 hours to charge via the included microUSB cable.
 Just like the lack of microphone integration, the microUSB input seems a design oversight.

-How do you connect the UE WONDERBOOM 2 to your phone, another WONDERBOOM 2?
+How do you connect the UE WONDERBOOM 2 to your phone, or another WONDERBOOM 2?

 The Ultimate Ears WONDERBOOM 2 supports just one Bluetooth codec: SBC, which is fine since you’ll likely be taking this outside where the benefits of high-quality codecs would be rendered null.
 You may connect two devices simultaneously for easy alternating.
 What’s more, if you have two WONDERBOOM 2 speakers, or a friend with one too, you can pair them together and are afforded a 33-meter Bluetooth range.